• Skip to primary navigation

 Pastel colored shortbread cookies with rabbit silhouette cutout centers

-This lightly sweet, buttery shortbread melts in your mouth.
-Pastel colored dough and edible glitter transform plain cookies into a sparkling spring time treat.
+This lightly sweet, cutout shortbread melts in your mouth.
+Pastel colored dough and edible glitter transform plain cookies into a sparkling spring time treat perfect for any special occasion.

 5 from 1 vote